vitorhmf/customers-insights/README.md

 Cyclistic’s ﬁnance analysts have concluded that annual members are much more proﬁtable than casual riders.
 And now Lily Moreno, the marketing director, has set a clear goal: design marketing strategies aimed at converting casual riders into annual members.

 In this way, this project goals to find insights into how do annual members and casual riders use Cyclistic bikes diﬀerently.
-This analysis will be done from a dataset that contains 12-month usage records: from September 2021 to July 2022.
+This analysis will be done from a dataset that contains 12-month usage records: from August 2021 to July 2022.

 ### 3.2 Assumptions

+To better define the scope of the analysis and avoid bias in the conclusions developed, the assumptions below were previously defined

+* **Ride Duration:** only rides lasting at least 1 minute were considered.
+* **Distance:** distances less than 1 meter and greater than 100 km were not considered in the analysis.
+* **Speed:** the maximum average speed considered viable was 60km/h.
+Speeds above this value have a high chance of errors in the records and were therefore disregarded

-## 4. Prepare
+## 4. Step 2: Prepare

 ### 4.1 Loading Data